The 5 greatest Disney roles of Hayley Mills

 Born in London, Mills appeared in her first film, Tiger Bay (1959), when she was 13.
 From there, the British blonde made the leap to Disney flicks.
 In the 1960s, she and Annette Funicello became Disney's teen idols.
 Though in hindsight it seems as if Mills starred in dozens of Disney classics, she only acted in six live-action Walt Disney movies.

 But that would not be her last role for Disney.
-In honor of her birthday, here are our five favorite Hayley Mills roles for Disney in chronological order.
+Here are our five favorite Hayley Mills roles for Disney in chronological order.
 Which is your favorite?

 1. Pollyanna in 'Pollyanne'

 Where else to begin but the very beginning?
 Pollyanna introduced Mills to Americans, and it was her first role aimed at kids.
 (In Tiger Bay, she had played the witness to a murder, alongside her real-life dad.)
 With a personality as bright as the yellow on the poster, Mills shined as the optimistic title character.
 The role is a little more old-fashioned and wholesome compared to her later teen comedies.
 This film could just have easily come out in 1939.
 But it's easy to see why the studio banked on the young star.

 2. Susan Evers / Sharon McKendrick in 'The Parent Trap'

 Technically, yes, this list should be her Six Best Roles, as Mills pulled double duty in this doppelganger romp.
 The film garnered two Academy Award nominations, not to mention $25 million at the box office in 1961.
 Mills showed off her comedic range, not just portraying separated twins Susan and Sharon, but also Susan and Sharon playing each other.
 Clearly, we're not even going to debate whether Lindsay Lohan did it better in the remake.